henrinormak/Heimdall/README.md

 Finally, make sure Heimdall is listed under the **Embedded Binaries** section in Xcode

 ![Embedded Binaries under application target settings](/Images/embedded_binary.png?raw=true "Embedded Binary")

+### Directly

+If you have a bridging header in place, you can also simply include `Heimdall.swift` to your project and add `#import <CommonCrypto/CommonDigest.h>` to your bridging header.

 ## Contributing